 History and Geography 800

-- Understand some of the key challenges facing American society in the late 20th and early 21st centuries.
+- Unit 9: Students will examine World War II and the events after including the Cold War, Korean War, Vietnam, and the presidencies from Nixon through Clinton.
+The will finish the unit by understanding some of the key challenges facing American society in the late 20th and early 21st centuries.